hasura/hasura-discord-docs-bot/README.md

-# An OSS Discord Bot to converse with documentation using ChatGPT + RAG
+# A Discord Bot to converse with documentation using ChatGPT + RAG

 ### Table of Contents